corvis/homeassistant_hikvision/README.md

 4. Create a symlink to bind the main component folder to the `hass-dev/custom_components`

 ## Credits
-Dmitry Berezovsky
+* Dmitry Berezovsky

 ## Disclaimer
-This module is licensed under GPL v3.
+This module is licensed under MIT.
 This means you are free to use it even in commercial projects.

-The GPL license clearly explains that there is no warranty for this free software.
+The MIT license clearly explains that there is no warranty for this free software.
 Please see the included LICENSE file for details.